unhcr-americas/ageingonthemove/README.md

  * SEO ranking – site speed is a ranking factor.
 The faster is your site, the better you can potentially rank.
 Web pages with optimized images will load much quicker on both desktop and mobile devices.

 To ensure that your full width images look good across any device big or small the recommended size is max 2000px width.
-If inside the page, then a width of 1500px is recommended.
+If inside the page, then a width of 1080px is recommended.
 Large images or full-screen background images should be no more than 1 MB.

-According to this [tutorial](https://www.smashingmagazine.com/2015/06/efficient-image-resizing-with-imagemagick), the following command line will effectively resive all the image from the folder within it is being run into optimal 800 pixel width images
+According to this [tutorial](https://www.smashingmagazine.com/2015/06/efficient-image-resizing-with-imagemagick), the following command line will effectively resize all the image from the folder within it is being run into optimal 1080 pixel width images

-`mogrify -filter Triangle -define filter:support=2 -unsharp 0.25x0.25+8+0.065 -dither None -posterize 136 -quality 82 -define jpeg:fancy-upsampling=off -define png:compression-filter=5 -define png:compression-level=9 -define png:compression-strategy=1 -define png:exclude-chunk=all -interlace none -colorspace sRGB -strip -units PixelsPerInch -density 92  -resize 800  *.png`
+`mogrify -filter Triangle -define filter:support=2 -unsharp 0.25x0.25+8+0.065 -dither None -posterize 136 -quality 82 -define jpeg:fancy-upsampling=off -define png:compression-filter=5 -define png:compression-level=9 -define png:compression-strategy=1 -define png:exclude-chunk=all -interlace none -colorspace sRGB -strip -units PixelsPerInch -density 92  -resize 1080  *.png`

-### bacground mage
+### background image

-For responsive design, the image needs to be crop-able in both portait (for smartphone) and landscape (for desktop)
+For responsive design, the image needs to be crop-able in both portrait (for smartphone) and landscape (for desktop).
+Chnaing between those 2 formats is handled in the css file  `theme.css`

 #### Above the fold